Skip to main content

 Vulnerable Pupil Panel

-• The Vulnerable Pupils Panel [External Link](VPP) is a multi-agency partnership which can be referred into by school staff to provide support, advice and guidance for vulnerable child and young people where there is a concern about risk of exclusion or poor attendance
+• The Vulnerable Pupils Panel (VPP) is a multi-agency partnership which can be referred into by school staff to provide support, advice and guidance for vulnerable child and young people where there is a concern about risk of exclusion or poor attendance.
+View the VPP terms of reference here [External link]

 Sutton Virtual School